srinivashappy/ncss/README.md

 Why
 ---

-Massive CSS on large scaled websites used to cause following issues:
+Massive CSS on **large scaled** websites used to cause following issues:

-- Multiple editors without a uniform concept
+- Team members without a uniform concept
 - Missing context to the website's layout and HTML structure
 - Lack of inline documentation